santiment/academy/src/docs/sansheets/asset-activity-matrix/index.md

 [Age Consumed](https://academy.santiment.net/metrics/age-consumed): Similar to Mean Dollar Invested age, this metric looks at the amount of coins moved multiplied by the "age" in which they had been sitting prior to being moved.
 In short, a red square reflects that a large amount of coins (which had previously been stagnant) have suddenly moved for the first time in a long time.
 This is generally a bullish sign, as it means that a network just received a healthy amount of coins that can now be moved back into regular circulation, theoretically bolstering the network's overall activity.

-### The Anomolies Tab
+### The Anomalies Tab

-The anomolies tab is an alternative view that simplifies things if the massive array of different colors aren't your thing.
-The 'Anomolies' tab, shown below, displays all squares in yellow UNLESS the metric for that day is an extreme outlier.
-In other words, only the top 3 days(shown in red) or bottom 3 days(shown in blue), compared to the asset's past 3 months of data, will be visible.
+The anomalies tab is an alternative view that simplifies things if the massive array of different colors aren't your thing.
+The 'Anomalies' tab, shown below, displays all squares in yellow UNLESS the metric for that day is an extreme outlier.
+In other words, only the top 3 days (shown in red) or bottom 3 days (shown in blue), compared to the asset's past 3 months of data, will be visible.
 This view can make it much easier to quickly find assets of interest.

 ![](anomolieview.png)